A Training Program for the Emerging Community Leader

 - Nine monthly (September - May), day-long sessions (8 a.m. to 4:30 p.m.) held at various locations throughout the county.

-Friday, September 14, the group will go on a county-wide community profile bus tour.
+Friday, September 9th, the group plans to go on a county-wide community profile bus tour.
 The tour will stop at various locations and visit businesses and learn about some of the less know treasures of Montcalm County.

 Remaining sessions will include the following topics: